Classic French Silk Pie

 Instructions

-- In the bowl of a stand mixer with the paddle attachment, cream butter and sugar for about 2 minutes, till light and fluffy.
-With mixer running, gradually add melted chocolate and the vanilla.
-Add eggs, one at a time, beating at medium speed for 5 minutes after each addition.
-Pour filling into cooled crust.
-Cover with plastic wrap, and chill for at least 4 hours.
+- In the bowl of a stand mixer with the paddle attachment, cream butter, and sugar for about 2 minutes, till light and fluffy.

 - Before serving, whip one cup of heavy cream, adding sugar and vanilla to taste.
-I also add an envelope of Whip-It to stabilize the cream.
-Garnish with chocolate shavings if desired.
+Add an envelope of Whip-It to stabilize the cream if you want to pipe the whipped cream on top of the pie.

 Notes